Stickney Crater, the largest crater on the martian moon Phobos,

 is named for

 Angeline Stickney Hall,

-mathematician and wife of astronomer Asaph Hall.
+of astronomer Asaph Hall.

 Asaph Hall discovered both the